cruelandunusual/Algorithms-Data-Structures-and-Programming-Challenges/README.md

 Some of the code is self-assigned personal challenges (i.e. the idea is my own, although it may have been inspired by an exercise from another source).

-The [wiki](wiki) page gives more information on the code, the source of the problem and my approach to solving it.
+The [wiki][notes] page gives more information on the code, the source of the problem and my approach to solving it.

 The [contents](DIRECTORY.md) page lists the files and folders with a brief description of each category and which language I used to solve a particular problem; the category names are fairly self-explanatory anyway.